ktorn/completium-landing/docs/dapp-zcb/zcb1.md

 The Zero-coupon bond's business logic is anchored in the Tezos blockchain with a <Link to='/docs/dapp-tools/tezos#smart-contract'>smart contract</Link> implemented the bond's logic.

-The smart contract is designed with the <Link to='/docs/dapp-tools/archetype'>Archetype</Link> language as a simple state machine for clarity purpose toward involved parties:
+The smart contract is designed with the <a href='https://archetype-lang.org/'>Archetype</a> language as a simple state machine for clarity purpose toward involved parties:

 <DappFigure img='zcb-schema2.svg' width='60%'/>